Practitioners' Perspectives on a Differential Privacy Deployment Registry: Differential privacy deployment card

 \subsubsection{Flavor}

-This section describes the flavor of DP employed as well as related attributes.
-We suggest that Tier 2 entries specify the flavor name, while the data domain and unprotected quantities are also recommended for Tier 3 entries.\\ \textbf{Flavor name.} The name of the DP flavor (e.g., pure DP~\cite{dwork2006calibrating}, approximate DP~\cite{dwork2006our}, zero-concentrated DP~\cite{bun2016concentrated}, R{\'e}nyi DP~\cite{mironov2017renyi}).\\ \textbf{Data domain.} Underlying datasets ``eligible for privacy protection''; in other words, ``the actual, potential, or counterfactual datasets that are to be protected'' under DP~\cite{bailie2025topics}.\\ \textbf{Unprotected quantities.} Any quantities in the data product that are unprotected by DP (e.g., statistics computed over a dataset that are published in the clear, i.e., without DP noise).
-These quantities are sometimes also referred to as ``invariants.''
+This section describes the flavor of DP employed and related attributes.
+We suggest that Tier 2 entries specify the flavor name, while the data domain and unprotected quantities are also recommended for Tier 3 entries.\\ \textbf{Flavor name.\footnote{For precision, rename ``Flavor name'' to ``privacy measure.''}} The name of the DP flavor (e.g., pure DP~\cite{dwork2006calibrating}, approximate DP~\cite{dwork2006our}, zero-concentrated DP~\cite{bun2016concentrated}, R{\'e}nyi DP~\cite{mironov2017renyi}, Gaussian DP~\cite{dong2022gaussian}).\\ \textbf{Data domain.} Underlying datasets ``eligible for privacy protection'', i.e., ``the actual, potential, or counterfactual datasets that are to be protected'' under DP~\cite{bailie2025topics}.\\ \textbf{Unprotected quantities.} Any quantities in the data product that are unprotected by DP (e.g., statistics computed over a dataset that are published without DP noise).
+These quantities are sometimes referred to as ``invariants.''